TylerBrock/mongo-hacker/README.md

 ##### randomNumber

-You can specify highest or maximum number to be randomly generated (exclusive)
+You can specify maximum number to be randomly generated (exclusive)

 `randomNumber(max=100)`